Installing, updating, and uninstalling the Amazon CLI version 1 on Amazon Linux - Amazon Command Line Interface

 Troubleshooting Amazon CLI install and uninstall errors

-If you come across issues after installing or uninstalling the Amazon CLI, see Troubleshoot Amazon CLI errors for troubleshooting steps.
+If you come across issues after installing or uninstalling the Amazon CLI, see Troubleshooting errors for the Amazon CLI for troubleshooting steps.
 For the most relevant troubleshooting steps, see Command not found errors, The "aws --version" command returns a different version than you installed, and The "aws --version" command returns a version after uninstalling the Amazon CLI.